08sarthak/Hyperverge-Team-Error/README.md

 ```

 **Node Details:**
-- **prompt:** Crafts a comprehensive user prompt using parameters (grade, subject, topic, lectures, etc.)
+- **prompt:** Builds a detailed and structured prompt from all lesson parameters.
-- **points:** Generates a lesson plan outline using RAG techniques.
+- **points:** Generates a lesson outline with RAG techniques.
-- **detailed_lesson_plan:** Produces detailed, lecture-wise lesson content, leveraging retrieved resources.
+- **detailed_lesson_plan:** Expands outline to detailed, lecture-wise content.
-- **review_lesson_plan:** Reviews the lesson plan for completeness and quality; may trigger revision or approve and finish.
+- **review_lesson_plan:** Reviews the output for accuracy, relevance, and quality, and triggers revision if needed.

 ---

-### 🚀 How These Workflows Empower SensAI
+### 🚀 Why SensAI's Approach is Unique

-- **Personalized:** Every lesson plan is adapted based on real learner assessment.
+- **Truly Personalized:** Every plan is based on a blend of behavioral and academic data.
-- **AI-Augmented:** Conversational LLMs and RAG combine for deep reasoning and rich content generation.
-- **Quality-First:** Automated review/revision ensures lesson plans are accurate and effective.
-- **Modular:** Each step is a distinct, testable node for easier maintenance and extension.

-For more technical details, see the implementation in `app/utils_rag/graph_rag.py` and the assessment modules.
+- **AI-Augmented:** Sophisticated prompting, reading level estimation, and duplicate detection are seamlessly integrated.
+- **Flexible & Extensible:** Graph-based architecture (LangGraph) makes it easy to extend, customize, or parallelize steps for faster execution.
+- **Quality Assurance:** Automated review and revision cycles ensure every lesson plan meets rigorous standards.

+---

+## API Overview

+### Educator-Facing Endpoints
+- `/lessonplan/` – Generate a lesson plan from a prompt.
+- `/lessonplan/from-topic` – Generate a lesson plan based on a topic.
+- `/lessonplan/auto` – (Planned) Unified lesson plan generation endpoint.
+- `/lessonplan/review` – Review and revise a generated lesson plan.

+*See: `sensai-ai/src/api/routes/lessonplan.py`*

+### Student-Facing Endpoints
+- `/student/assessment` – Initiate student assessment and store basic info.
+- `/student/assessment/continue` – Continue assessment, ask behavioral and academic questions, and create a tailored learning plan.

+*See: `sensai-ai/src/api/routes/student.py`*

 ---